 The return value of the function getRIndicators contains a component partials containing the estimates for the partial R-indicators.
-The component partials\$byVariables of the list indicator is a data frame with the unconditional and conditional partial indicators for each variable in the model.
+The component partialR\$byVariables of the list indicator is a data frame with the unconditional and conditional partial indicators for each variable in the model.
 The data frame contains the following columns:

-variable the name of the variable; Pc a bias adjusted estimate for the conditional partial indicator; a bias- adjusted estinmate will be determined if the inferred sampling design equals SI or STSI; PcUnadj an estimate for the partial conditional indicator, without any bias adjustment.
-PcSEApprox !new standard error analytic approximation of estimated conditional partial indicator; equals PuSE
+variable the name of the variable; Pc a bias adjusted estimate for the conditional partial indicator; a bias- adjusted estimate will be determined if the inferred sampling design equals SI or STSI; PcUnadj an estimate for the conditional partial indicator, without any bias adjustment; PcSEApprox !new standard error analytic approximation of the estimated conditional partial indicator; equals Puse;